swiftlang/swift-package-manager/Documentation/PackageDescriptionV4.md

 targets inside package in the [predefined search paths](#target-format-reference).

 A target dependency can either be another target in the same package or a target in one of its package dependencies.
-All target depenencies, internal or external, must be explicitly declared.
+All target dependencies, internal or external, must be explicitly declared.

 A target can be further customized with these properties: